Dimer Models and Conformal Structures: Monge-Amp ere Equation and the Complex Structure

+\begin{rem} In general domains $\mathcal U \subset \C$ the solutions $f$ to the Beltrami equation \eqref{Belthere} of course give locally rise to solutions of the Euler-Lagrange equations \eqref{locsol}, and globally whenever the vector field $L_\sigma^{-1} \circ f$ has zero monodromy.
+Note also, that in case $\sigma$ has gas points, then by Theorem \ref{GAS} the liquid domains with frozen boundary are never simply connected. \end{rem}

-is a harmonic homeomorphism from $W$ onto $N^o \setminus {\mathscr{G}}$.
-Composing then with a Riemann map reveals beautiful properties for the transform, for any $\sigma$ as in \eqref{Pst2}.
-In the case where there are no gas points \eqref{gas}, these are particularly transparent.
+Next, composing the Lewy transform with a Riemann map of the domain $Dom({\mathcal H_\sigma})$ reveals beautiful properties for the transform.
+In the case where there are no gas points $q \in {\mathscr{G}}$, these are particularly transparent.